 To apply for funding, start at the Funding and Tenders portal.
-Search for a call topic that you want to contribute to.
+Search for 'call documents' that match your project.
 A 'call' is a formal invitation by the European Commission for project proposals that align with specific EU funding objectives.
-These objectives are outlined in the work programme with the expected project outcomes and impact.
+These objectives are outlined in a work programme, published every 2-3 years by the European Commission.